Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 Upon including disorder in the non-Hermitian SSH model, the self-energy, defined through Eq.~\ref{eq:selfenergydelta}, reads

 from which the corrected Green function readily follows through Eq.~\eqref{eq:Gk}.
-Evaluating Eq.~\eqref{eq:effaction} using the corrected Green function then yields the energy vorticity for the disorder averaged non-Hermitian SSH model (full derivation can be found in the SM),
+Evaluating Eq.~\eqref{eq:effaction} using the corrected Green function then yields the energy vorticity for the disorder averaged non-Hermitian SSH model within the Born approximation (see SM for a full derivation \cite{SM}),